 - Pick one evergreen topic, i.e. a how-to-series, and pick up an aspect you can focus on, or

-- Take a topic of an old article and illustrate this topic with an example as a case study.
+- Take the topic of an old article and illustrate this topic with an example as a case study.

 - Decide on a schedule for your series.